ashbyca/ashbyca.github.io/_posts/2013-09-06-infogathering-tools.markdown

 categories: [threat intelligence]
 tags: [tools]
 ---
 Today, I’m going to share a few "Information Gathering" resources I use as my daily driver to obtain specific data on various subjects.
-This could include domain information, pDNS, whois, category of services, owner, etc.  As always this isn’t a conclusive list and may others exists in this space.
+This could include domain information, pDNS, whois, category of services, owner, etc.  This isn’t a conclusive list and may others exists in this space.
 All of these tools run natively on OSX with Homebrew and the necessary dependencies.

 |                              Tool                              |                                                                                                       Purpose                                                                                                       |